ARTH (ARTH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ARTH Historical Price

-According to the latest data gathered on ARTH live price page, the current price of ARTH is 1.64USD.
-The circulating supply of ARTH(ARTH) is 439.91K ARTH , giving it a market capitalization of $720.99K.
+According to the latest data gathered on ARTH live price page, the current price of ARTH is 1.6USD.
+The circulating supply of ARTH(ARTH) is 439.91K ARTH , giving it a market capitalization of $704.73K.

 - 24-hour0.00%$ --$ --$ --